 Global Risks

 Global Risks are common risks that may be assigned to more than one project.
 Defining Global Risks will help you build a corporate Risk structure to support your entire portfolio.
 The global risks tab is hidden by default.
-To see it, go to the Home screen and click "Edit Global Risks."
-To close it down, you can click the x on the tab.
+In order to see it you go to the Home screen and click “Edit Global Risks”.
+To close it down you can click the x on the tab.

 Defining New Global Risks (Risk Register)